jg925/ece3400_2019-team10/milestones/milestone4.md

 ### Software

 The software proved far more difficult than anticipated despite the hardware working properly.
 We integrated the software incrementally in order to aid in the debugging process.
 The first thing we did was completely revamp our DFS algorithm.
 As noted in the previous milestone, the TAs told us that using recursion and additional data structures like a stack array would probably cause us to run out of memory and cause our robot to fail.
 Thus, we wrote an iterative DFS using only structs that we defined.
+Similar to Milestone 3, we created a node struct that holds the position and direction, and a maze struct that holds a visited bit, a sent bit (for radio communication), and the direction the robot came from in order to reach that location, as well as the location of walls and navigable neighbors around the location.
+All of these fields use bytes so we can save space.
+The maze struct is used to make an 81 element array, with each element representing the location of the square in the maze.
+Part of the code is shown below.
+It is an iterative DFS, so we call dfs() once every time loop gets called.

 ```c
 void dfs() {